arizona-linguistics/colrc-v2/README.md

 You will do these steps at a command line - windows users will use the WSL/Debian command lime; Mac and Linux users will use your regular terminal application.

 1. Create and/or switch to the directory where you want our application to live.
-Then, from the command line in that directory, clone or pull this repository:
+Then, from the command line in that directory, clone this repository:

     `git clone https://github.com/arizona-linguistics/colrc-v2`